How to Perform a Trademark Search and Obtain a Trademark Availability Opinion

 A thorough search will include other resources, but these are some good starting off points for finding what’s out there, covering federal, state, and common law trademarks.

-It is, but selecting and protecting your trademark is part of building your business.
+Selecting and protecting your trademark is part of building your business.
 It’s an investment in the goodwill and reputation of your company, so you want to take the time to do it right.

-Well, as Christina said, TESS is available through the USPTO.GOV website.
+TESS is available through the USPTO.GOV website.
 As you can see, you can use the system to search for word marks, design marks, and combinations of words and designs.